Shop for a Loan

 Below you will find the contact information for the 3 major credit reporting agencies to help you determine your credit rating.
 Ask your lender how to improve your credit score if you need to.
 Going forward, treat your credit like gold.

 Savings & Debt

-If you are buying real estate, try to accumulate funds towards your down payment, closing costs (appraisal, miscellaneous fees, lawyers, title insurance, etc.) and expenses such as inspections.
+If you are buying real estate, try to accumulate funds towards your down payment, closing costs (appraisal, miscellaneous fees, escrow, title insurance, etc.) and expenses such as inspections.
 Furthermore, try to pay down existing revolving and high interest rate debt like credit cards.